qingkaikong/3DFNO_GCS/README.md

 3. run the test using run_test.py
 4. visualize the test results using visualize_test_results.ipynb

+Note: The code to generate the data has been released in the [Data Generation Repo](https://github.com/tang39/clastic_shelf_GEOS)

 ### [Folder structures](#structures)

-The code organized in the following way:
+The code is organized in the following way:

 ├── src
 │   ├── utils